 In the first part, we present a summary of the basic issues discussed in the course.
 This course is designed as a self-study online.
 We recommend taking a few minutes to read a short manual to the course in the introductory section.

-In this part you'll find out the main goals of substitution treatment, you'll see how differ agonists from antagonists and you'll read about the benefits of substitution treatment
+In this part you'll find out the main goals of MAT, you'll see how differ agonists from antagonists and you'll read about the benefits of MAT

-The most common form of substitution treatment is methadone maintenance treatment.
-Methadone has been used to treat heroin and other opiate dependence for decades.
+The most common form of MAT is methadone maintenance treatment.
+Methadone has been used to treat heroin and other opioid dependence for decades.
 The more recently developed buprenorphine is also quite commonly used in some countries.
-Both have been proven to greatly reduce the risk of HIV infection by reducing drug injection and improving the health and quality of life of opiate-dependent people.
+Both have been proven to greatly reduce the risk of HIV infection by reducing drug injection and improving the health and quality of life of opioid dependent people.

 In this part you'll find out to use methadone in substitution therapy, you'll see how differ substitution treatment regimens, you'll read how to use buprenorphine and sustained-release morphine in substitution therapy.
 At the end you'll find out how to use naltrexone as a prevent to addiction.

-Substitution treatment programmes vary in duration, dosage and scheme.
-Although much evidence indicates that substitution treatment, especially methadone treatment, is more effective when higher dosages are prescribed on a maintenance basis, many programmes focus on short-term detoxification with decreasing dosages.
+MAT programmes vary in duration, dosage and scheme.
+Although much evidence indicates that especially methadone treatment, is more effective when higher dosages are prescribed on a maintenance basis, many programmes focus on short-term detoxification with decreasing dosages.

 Methadone is a cheap, safe medication with no lasting deleterious physical or physiological effects.
 Methadone should be provided pursuant to the same professional and ethical standards that apply to all other health services.
 Findings have consistently demonstrated significant benefits associated with both methadone and buprenorphine maintenance treatment.

-In this part you'll read how to use buprenorphine in substitution therapy.
+In this part you'll read how to use buprenorphine in MAT.
 Buprenorphine is a prescribed medication with weaker opioid agonist activity than methadone.
 It is acceptable to heroin users, has few side effects and is associated with a relatively mild withdrawal syndrome.

-In this part you'll read how to use sustained-release morphine in substitution therapy
+In this part you'll read how to use sustained-release morphine in MAT

 Naltrexone is a pure opiate antagonist and, as such, is not considered a substitution medication agonist.
 It has received attention when used for ultrarapid detoxification under general anaesthesia - a practice that is not without risk to the patient.
 In addition to its use as a rapid detoxification agent, Naltrexone has also been used for decades as a longer-term blocking agent (full opiate antagonist) in maintenance treatment.